 Are we equipped for parenthood?
 Proper parenthood ensures our children are prepared for life, which entails far more than academic and financial preparation.
 Parenthood comes without a manual … the devastation of this shortcoming is tragically etched all over the current family landscape: Family killings, child abuse, gender-based violence, broken family homes, more than 50% divorce rate, and the ever-growing number of single-parent and child-reared households … will a manual make a difference?

 The Black Chair became our way of dealing with many of these challenges and uncertainties while finding our way to a violence-free, harmonious, loving, and peaceful household.
 We love our children and need our presence, words, and actions to count.
-To equip them in becoming the pillars of future society.
+To equip them to become the pillars of future society.
 Will they fail at times?
-Most certainly yes!
+Most certainly, yes!
 Will they always make good choices?
 Most certainly not!
-They are human and I am realistic.
+They are human, and I am realistic.

-Will the lessons learned and described in this book help you, your family, children, or friends as a group or individually?
+Will the lessons learned and described in this book help you, your family, children, or friends individually or individually?
 I certainly believe it would.
 Make a difference.
 Get yourself … The Black Chair.

 Images: Pixabay Free Licence